 Free legislation on LexisWeb is as enacted and does not take into account any amendments

-(1) Any power of a Minister of the Crown to make an order or regulations under this Act is exercisable by statutory instrument, except where subsection (2) applies.
+(1) Any power to make an order or regulations under this Act shall be exercised by statutory instrument.

-(7) A statutory rule made under a power to which subsection (2) applies is subject to annulment in pursuance of a resolution of either House of Parliament.
+(2) A statutory instrument is subject to annulment in pursuance of a resolution of either House of Parliament if the instrument contains—

 (a) an order made by the Secretary of State under any provision of this Act other than section 143(4) or 154(1) or (3), or